-Mr. Crittenden brings to our Board expertise in general management, strategic planning, enterprise risk management, human capital management, investment banking and capital markets, as well as experience serving as chief financial officer of several large public companies and serving on the boards of directors of several large public companies.
+Mr. Crittenden brings to our Board expertise in general management, strategic planning, enterprise risk management, human capital management, as well as experience serving as chief financial officer of several large public companies and serving on the boards of directors of several large public companies.